Defunk-t/linux-bible/Arch Linux Install Guide.md

 ### Other goodies

-- `base-devel` includes tools for building packages.
+- `base-devel` - Includes tools for building packages.
-- `os-prober` will help GRUB find other OS you have installed to display as an option on the GRUB menu.
+- `openssh` - If you plan on using SSH as a client or a server.
-- `yay` is a helper for installing AUR packages that aren't available with `pacman`.
+- `os-prober` - Will help GRUB find other OS you have installed to display as an option on the GRUB boot menu.

 ## 9. Generate & tweak `fstab`